Textualize/textual/docs/blog/posts/better-sleep-on-windows.md

 In retrospect, that was highly improbable.
 Like all modern terminals, Windows Terminal uses the GPU to render updates.
 Even without focussing on performance, it should be fast.

-I figured I'd give it once last attempt to speed up Textual on Windows.
+I figured I'd give it one last attempt to speed up Textual on Windows.
 If I failed, Windows would forever be a third-class platform for Textual apps.

 It turned out that it was nothing to do with performance, per se.
 The issue was with a single asyncio function: `asyncio.sleep`.